-Some students who are running Mac OS X as their host operating system may want to install VMware Fusion in order to create a Windows guest operating system under which Viso can run.
+Some students who are running MacOS as their host operating system may want to install VMware Fusion 8.0 (for Mac OS X) in order to create a Windows guest operating system under which Visio can run.
+This is the approach that I use on my own MacBook Pro.
 To download VMware fusion, please visit the SOIS Free Software eAcademy page at https://www4.uwm.edu/sois/resources/it/eacademy/index.cfm.